nicoespeon/understandlegacycode.com/content/blog/legacy-of-socrates-8th-edition/index.md

 If that's something you want to hear about, **subscribe to my newsletter** below 👇

-I publish my weekly tips on Legacy Code here.
+I publish my monthly tips on Legacy Code here.
 I also foretell my subscribers about the conference agenda, so they don't miss out.
 Join them!